One-on-one with Sarah Dinsdale of the Boundary Country Regional Chamber of Commerce

 “I love the smaller community and think it’s an amazing place to raise a family,” she said.
 “We are originally from B.C. so we’re very happy to be back.”

 Dinsdale is another one of those people who started their new jobs at the challenging time of March 2020, the beginning of the COVID-19 pandemic.
-Currently, she is the only staff person, but the chamber is currently hiring more employees and eventually a new executive director.
+At that time, she was the only staff person, but the chamber has grown considerably since then.

 The chamber has been busy in its large service area of Boundary Country with the guidance of a new strategic plan.
 We recently interviewed Dinsdale to hear her news and views of this bountiful area of B.C.